julia-claira/Covid_Daily_Numbers/README.md

 # Covid State and County Daily Numbers

-Overview: Creates a user-friendly hub to quickly check Covid dailies for States and Counties
+Overview: A user-friendly hub to quickly check Covid dailies for States and Counties

 <a href="https://julia-claira.github.io/Covid_Daily_Numbers/">Run Covid App</a>